Last Updated on

 Public lands were also distributed to qualified settlers: A total of 28,000 land patents, covering 241,000 hectares, were issued during the first year of Magsaysay Administration alone.
 By 1955, an impressive 23,578 agricultural lots were distributed to landless applicants.
 In the same year, a total of 8,800 families were also resettled by the National Resettlement and Rehabilitation Administration (NARRA) in 22 settlement projects.

 Magsaysay also initiated an intensive community development through the Presidential Assistant for Community Development (PACD).
-The said agency helped build roads and other facilities for the rural folk as well as improved both the medical and education services in the barrios.
+The said agency helped build roads and other facilities for the rural folk as well as improved both the medical and educational services in the barrios.

 3. Ramon Magsaysay created a government of the people, by the people, for the people.